 You may therefore encounter the term "quishing", which is short for "QR phishing".

-However, the word in itself does not carry any meaning, and you should not be surprised to learn that people who have not read this article to the end will know what quishing is.
+However, the word in itself does not carry any inherent meaning, and you should not be surprised if people who have not read this article do not know what quishing is.

 Making security difficult by using difficult words will only make it more difficult for people to be confident, when facing security decisions like whether to proceed with a «mandatory security update to your authentication app».

-For our own part, we will call it QR code phishing (or phishing with QR codes), and make it more obvious to anyone what we are actually talking about.
+For our part, we will call it QR code phishing (or phishing with QR codes), to make it more obvious what we are talking about.

 Just like we prefer calling phishing via voice (not «vishing»), and phishing via SMS (not «smishing») by what they actually are.